|

 and the University of Milan to establish benchmarking capabilities

 in the area of customer satisfaction surveys.
-For more on this initiative
+Papers derived from

 Prof